lucasmoschen/covid-19-model/README.md

 # Covid-19 Model

-In this repository, you'll find the codes used to simulate the COVID-19 model in "A model for COVID-19 with isolation, quarantine and testing as control measures" (link arXiv quando tivermos ele), by M. S. Aronna,
-R. Guglielmi and L. M. Moschen.
+In this repository, you'll find the codes used to simulate the COVID-19 model in "A model for COVID-19 with isolation, quarantine and testing as control measures" [https://arxiv.org/abs/2005.07661](https://arxiv.org/abs/2005.07661), by M. S. Aronna, R. Guglielmi and L. M. Moschen.
 The repository is organized in this way:

 ```bash
 ├── data